wyomefrankle/climb-time/README.md

 `cd client` and run `npm install` install dependencies related to React (the client).

 ### Database Prep

-Type `mysql -u root -p` to access the MySQL CLI using your password.

-In the MySQL CLI, type `create database todos;` to create a database in MySQL.

-Run the following in the MySQL CLI: `ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'YOUR_PASSWORD';` (replace `YOUR_PASSWORD` with your actual password)

-Run `npm run migrate` in your **TERMINAL**, in the **project** folder (not your MySQL CLI!
-Open a new terminal window for this).
-This will create a table called 'climbs' and 'users' in your database.
+- Run `npm run migrate` in the project folder of this repository, in a new terminal window.
+This will create a table called 'climbs' in your database.

 ### Run Your Development Servers